Documentary examines troubled past with Confederate statues

-NEW YORK (AP) — Perplexed by America’s controversial relationship with Confederate monuments, “The Daily Show” correspondent CJ Hunt saw potential for what he thought would make an interesting short film.
+NEW YORK (AP) — Perplexed by America’s controversial relationship with Confederate monuments, “The Daily Show” field producer CJ Hunt saw potential for what he thought would make an interesting short film.

 But not long after beginning the project, he realized a much bigger story was revealing itself and it became “The Neutral Ground,” a feature-length documentary that premiered Saturday at the Tribeca Film Festival and will available July 5 on PBS.